A Framework for Palliative Care

 • Navigating Palliative Care: A Caregiver's Perspective on What Went Wrong

-by baby, almost 6 years ago
+by baby, over 6 years ago

 As the wife of a man with a long history of heart failure, navigating the health care system was often confusing and foreign.
 This is my story, and I apologize ahead of time if it is hard to read, because it is a painful story.
 My husband was a good and loving man, father and grandfather, and a hard worker.
 I watched the illness take its toll over two decades and wondered how we would all manage his care, given his increasing hospitalizations and medical appointments.
 My husband and I would ask each involved doctor and specialist what we...
 Continue reading